Andrei1139/TextEditor/README.md

 2. Run the following commands in the terminal (CMake required):
 - cmake .. -G "MinGW Makefiles"
 - cmake --build .
-3. Run the TextEditor exeecutable.
+3. Run the TextEditor executable.

 ## License